ellelang/LRs/Vocabulary Grocery.md

 We are having our annual SPRING SIGN-UP during the last week of April.
 We’ll have special memberships available. **More as the weeks progress!**

  A quick recap: downtown, versatile, adjective, adverb, noun

+### 3/28/2019

+TO LEARN: packed to the brim, a surge, the mother of all ~

+Hi ,

+Our newest listening lesson DDM 561 **is PACKED TO THE BRIM (completely full) of excellent phrases and idioms that Americans use EVERY day!**

+- brim: The brim of a hat is the wide part that sticks outwards at the bottom.

+But unless you know them and are able to use them…they’re tough!

+So, the DDM students learn them, practice them AND use them!
+It’s the only way to master them!

+I’ll introduce a few to you, okay?
+These expressions were spoken within 30 seconds of each other:

+- We see a surge~

+- packed to the brim

+- If history is any guide~

+- We’ll see some spillover.

+- The mother of all mail days!

+- Guess who signed up!

+All six are SUPER common in daily English.
+How many of those expressions have YOU used?

+Probably none… My students?
+ALL of them!

+They learned them with me.
+And the next time they hear them, they’ll probably recognize them.
+And once they start recognizing the expressions, they’ll want to use them.
+And only by using the expressions can they master them!

+Learning is just one step.
+Mastering is a step-by-step process.
+And that’s what I help them with EVERY lesson—mastery!
+You should join us!!

+So, back to those six expressions—what do they mean?
+How can we use them?
+In this email lesson, I’ll teach you two of them!

+**We see a surge~**

+This means that “we will see/experience/have” a “SUDDEN and HUGE increase”.

+Right before Valentine’s Day, there’s a SURGE in chocolate sales.

+My computer is plugged into a **SURGE protector—**just in case we have an electrical problem.

+When I drink coffee and take my Gorilla Rush, I feel a **SURGE** in my brain and I am able to do a TON of work!!

+Can you make a sentence using surge?
+DON’T JUST COPY ONE ON THE INTERNET!!
+Make your own!

+**The mother of all mail days!**

+“The mother of all” means the “biggest/best/worst example of all ~” It does NOT mean that “it is the mom”!!!

+In our lesson, “the mother of all mail days” meant “the BUSIEST mail day of the year”.
+The busiest mail day of the year is NOT Christmas…it’s NOT Valentine’s Day!
+It’s Mother’s Day!!

+The hamburger below—it’s the mother of all hamburgers!

+The truck below…wow!
+That’s the mother of all monster trucks!

+A diamond ring!
+It’s the mother of all gifts for your wife!

+There are SO MANY idioms and phrases in English.
+And every day there’s a new one!
+Or we take an old expression and make it new by changing a word~

+The only way to LEARN is to be surrounded by English AND to be coached!

+A quick recap: **packed to the brim****,** **a surge****,** **the mother of all ~**

+### 3/29/2019

+**TO LEARN: dozen, paid off (FOUR meanings)**

+ LME 59

+It’s Phrasal Verb Friday!
+Again, with inspiration from DDM 561!
+We have over **TWO DOZEN** (one dozen = 12, two dozen = 24) phrasal verbs in that assignment!
+Like I tell my students, Monday lessons are REAL DAILY ENGLISH!

+One of the phrasal verbs was…

+**Paid off**

+I’ve told you guys before; the problem with phrasal verbs is ONE phrasal verb can have several different meanings~ You remember, right?

+Now since the verb has the word PAY…it should be related to MONEY, right?

+Yes!
+It often is related to money, but not always as I will show you.
+“Pay off” has FOUR meanings that I could think of.
+There might be more!!

+Here are the possible definitions:

+- **bring a BENEFIT** *(often NOT about money!)*

+Taking a nap **paid off**—I feel great!

+Studying all night **paid off**.
+I passed the exam 😊

+- **repay a debt/loan** *(usually about money!)*

+I will **pay off** my credit card debt next January.

+I don’t have any money to **pay off** my loan~

+- **bribe** *(usually about money!)*

+The student tried **paying off** the teacher for a good test score.

+The politician is rich because he was **paid off**.

+- **give employees a termination payment before a business closes—pay them the money they are owed** *(about money!)*

+The workers are demonstrating because they weren’t **paid off**.

+I can’t **pay off** the employees—I’m broke.
+They’re going to go crazy~

+The first two examples are THE MOST COMMON.
+I recommend that you practice those two usages a lot, okay?

+And to finish out today…a quick quiz!
+It’s easy!
+Get the **verb tense** and KNOW the **specific meaning** in the following four sentences!

+The workers will be **paid off** before the factory closes.

+I tried to **pay off** a cop~

+Studying with Coach Shane has really **paid off**.

+I won’t **pay off** my house until 2024.

+A quick recap: **dozen****,** **paid off** **(FOUR meanings)**